-The increase in research and development expense in the recent three month period was principally due to increases of (a) \$2.2 million for personnel-related expenses, including personnel costs associated with (i) increased headcount, and (ii) the acquisition of Energy Micro, (b) \$1.4 million for the amortization of intangible assets primarily related to our acquisition of Energy Micro, and (c) \$1.2 million for new product introduction costs.
-We expect that research and development expense will remain relatively stable in absolute dollars in the second quarter of 2014.
+The increase in research and development expense in the recent three month period was principally due to an increase of \$2.2 million for personnel-related expenses, including personnel costs associated with increased headcount.
+The increase in research and development expense in the recent nine month period was principally due to increases of (a) \$7.0 million for personnel-related expenses, including personnel costs associated with (i) increased headcount, and (ii) the acquisition of Energy Micro, (b) \$2.5 million for the amortization of intangible assets primarily related to our acquisition of Energy Micro, and (c) \$1.4 million for new product introduction costs.
+We expect that research and development expense will increase in absolute dollars in the fourth quarter of 2014.